lanzafame/tropofy-sudoku/README.md

 Terraform also provisions the EC2 instance via SSH remote exec.
 It installs docker, starts the docker service and then pulls/runs the docker image upload to http://hub.docker.com/r/lanzafame/tropofy-sudoku.

+Once Terraform has finished building the infrastructure it will spit out the public IP address of the EC2 instance, which will present you with a Tropofy login page when accessed from a browser.

 When you are finished using the deployed app, run `terraform destroy` to delete all the infrastructure that it deployed:

 ```